 - Remember to save your presentation often.

-3-D Rotation Options in PowerPoint 2007 for Windows
+3-D Rotation Options for Shapes in PowerPoint 2007 for Windows

 3-D Rotation Options for Shapes in PowerPoint 2003 and 2002 for Windows